brunoruas2/ciencia_computacao/docs/nav/Cursos/AwsSkillBuilder/cloudPratictioner/Cloud_Pratictioner.md

 EC2 Storage -> Instance Store Volumens that dies within the ec2 machine

-AWS Elastic Block Store (EBS) -> A persistent database to ec2 instances.
+AWS Elastic Block Store (EBS) -> A way to save persistence data for ec2 instances.
 Block storage that can be updated partially.
-Run in a AZ (not region)
+Run in a AZ (not region).
+Kind of SSD/HDD for EC2.

-Snapshots -> Incremental backupds for EBS
+Snapshots -> Incremental backups for EBS

 AWS Simple Store Service (S3) -> Store data as objects with versions in buckets (like a file equivalent).
-Can receave objects until 5TB!
+Can receive objects until 5TB!

-S3 Lifecycle Policies -> Rules that can move data for s3 tiers automaticly for better storage and cost
+S3 Lifecycle Policies -> Rules that can move data for s3 tiers automatically for better storage and cost

 S3 Classes aka Tiers ->

-- Standard (999999999% prob of aviability in a year)
+- Standard (99.9999999% prob of availability in a year)
 - Static Website Hosting
 - Standard-Infrequent Access Data aka Standard-IA (not so frequently until we need it, like a backup)
 - Glacier Flexible Retrieval (Retain data for audit or compliance in valts).
-Acept policies like Write one - read many (worm)
+Accept policies like Write one - read many (worm)

-AWS Elastic File System (EFS) -> Scales automatically.
+AWS Elastic File System (EFS) -> Is a serverless shared file system.
+Scales automatically.
 Run in a region.
-Can be access by on-premisses by AWS Direct Connect
+Can be access by premises by AWS Direct Connect.

-AWS Relational Database Service (RDS) -> Suport dbms with automated patching, backups, redundance, failover and disaster recovery
+AWS Relational Database Service (RDS) -> Support dbms with automated patching, backups, redundancy, fail over and disaster recovery

-lift-and-shift -> Migrate for an onpremisses dbms
+lift-and-shift -> Migrate from an on-premisses dbms

 AWS RDS database engines ->